 I’ll start by saying that I’ve never been someone to break the law.
-I’m cheeky and playful, yes, but there is a huge difference between having a joke and breaking the law.
+I’m cheeky and playful, yes, but there is a world of difference between having a joke and a laugh and engaging in criminal activity.
 Even at school, I never served a detention because I was always so quiet and obedient.
 The rules were black and white for me, definitely no shades of grey.
 I’ll admit that I changed in my last year of secondary education and I have a tendency to ruffle feathers these days, but I’m still generally a law abiding citizen.

 At least, until now.

 As I got to the top of the road, I saw the little red Vauxhall Corsa.
-Mum’s car, I remembered, it completely slipped my mind that Dad had now gone.
-I waved and I saw the door open.
-That was when he got out: my brother.
+Mum’s car.
+I waved and I saw the door open, and that was when he got out: my brother.

 “D’you think I care?” he replied.

-I’d seen at least three police patrol cars in lockdown, my area was known for young tearaways hanging about.
+I’d seen at least three police patrol cars in my area during lockdown.
+My area was known for young tearaways hanging about.

 “Fuck it, I’ll pay the bloody fine to see my sister” he said as he slammed the car door shut.
 I run my tongue across my teeth as I tried to find my next point in this argument, alas, I came up short.
 This was part of the problem.
 After six weeks apart, even £50 (if paid within two weeks) still isn’t enough of a deterrent for a lot of people.

-As we walked, I tried to maintain my two metres.
+As we walked, I tried to maintain my two metres from my family.
 I couldn’t send my mother or brother home and I thought that turning back would cause a lot more trouble than it was worth, but I could do my best to maintain social distancing.
-Even if it wasn’t the perfect antidote, I could at least be doing something.
+Even if it wasn’t the perfect antidote, I could still at least be doing something.

 “Fuck it, I don’t care anymore” Mum whispered, and hugged me.
 I could feel her tears against my cheek.
 “I love you” she said between her sobs.